What is stuttering?

 The impact of stuttering on daily life

 Stuttering may interfere with social interactions and may lead to development of social anxiety.
 Social anxiety can significantly impact day-to-day life.
 More seriously, it is known that adults who come to speech clinics seeking help for their stuttering are greatly at risk of having social anxiety disorder, also known as social phobia.
 Social anxiety disorder is a debilitating condition.
 It involves constant fear of humiliation, embarrassment and negative evaluation in social situations.
 Sufferers experience extreme distress in social situations.
-They can experience difficulty participating in relationships at work, socially, and with partners and friends and therefore become socially isolated.
+They can experience difficulty participating in relationships at work, socially, and with partners and friends.
+This can make them become socially isolated.

-Early intervention for stuttering during the pre-school years is so important because it is known that social anxiety disorder starts to emerge in children soon after seven years of age.
+Early intervention for stuttering during the pre-school years is particularly important because it is known that social anxiety disorder starts to emerge in children soon after seven years of age.
+That is why we recommend that all children who begin to stutter during the pre-school years should receive therapy.

 Frequently asked questions (FAQs)